Moufdi96/Distributed_Interaction-Sensor-network-/README.md

 the call the 'start_threads' function to launch sensor data acquisition.

-To create a new agregator go to file "launch_agregators.py", instantiate a new AgregatorAgent object with the agregator id as paramter to start data reception from sensors call startAgregatorReception function with :
+To create a new agregator create a new python file, include this code line "from aggregatorAgent import AgregatorAgent" then instantiate a new AgregatorAgent object with the agregator id as paramter

+to start data reception from sensors call startAgregatorReception function with :

 - 1st param : IP adresse of the agregator